 - Select excerpts from recognisable songs in different languages and guess which language they think the song is in.

 - Learn adjectives/adverbs in other languages using “Mr. Men” characters, where the name of a particular ‘Mr Man’ is called out, e.g. Mr Slow, Mr Rush, Mr Bounce.
 Children then move around in the manner of that ‘Mr Man’.

 - Make a video or animation on the i-pad of pupils saying hello in different languages.

 Visit the European Centre for Modern Languages website for language-related facts, games and fun!

 Why not watch the 'HELLO' video below by the European Centre for Modern Languages?

 10 IDEAS for the POST-PRIMARY CLASSROOM

 - Research a lesser-known EU language and make an interactive poster on it using Glogster.

-- Make a European ID card or Facebook page in another language.
+- Make a mock European ID card or Facebook page in another language.

 - Organise a Treasure Hunt around the school in a different language.

 - Widespread use of other languages throughout the school for 1 week– pupils vote for the member of staff who makes the best attempt in another language.

 - Use a recipe in target language to prepare a food dish at home or in the HE room.